menu

 Wilber - De Witt is a very small town located in the state of Nebraska.
 With a population of 3,082 people and just one neighborhood, Wilber - De Witt is the 73rd largest community in Nebraska.
-Wilber - De Witt has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Wilber - De Witt was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Wilber - De Witt is generally considered to be a blue-collar town.
-36.74% of the Wilber - De Witt workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Wilber - De Witt is a blue-collar town, with 36.74% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wilber - De Witt is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Wilber - De Witt who work in management occupations (12.73%), office and administrative support (12.67%), and teaching (6.10%).

 Because of many things, Wilber - De Witt is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Wilber - De Witt really has some of the features that families look for when choosing a good community to raise children.
 Is Wilber - De Witt perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.